airbytehq/airbyte/docs/integrations/sources/mongodb.md

 ### Incremental sync
 Cursor field can not be nested.
 Currently only top level document properties are supported.

+Cursor should **never** be blank.
+In case cursor is blank - the incremental sync results might be unpredictable and will totally rely on MongoDB comparison algorithm.

 Only `datetime` and `integer` cursor types are supported.
 Cursor type is determined based on the cursor field name:

 * `datetime` - if cursor field name contains a string from: `time`, `date`, `_at`, `timestamp`, `ts`